gemesa/gemesa/README.md

 ## Hey!

-My name is András Gémes, I am a professional embedded SW engineer at [HighTec](https://hightec-rt.com/en/) with a passion for malware analysis and reverse engineering.
+My name is András Gémes, I am a professional embedded SW engineer at [HighTec](https://hightec-rt.com/en/) with a passion for binary analysis, reverse engineering and malware analysis.
 You can find more information about me at [shadowshell.io](https://shadowshell.io).

 ## Contributions